UPDATED FEB 21, 2020

 This gorgeous little boutique studio is a Birmingham gem.
 With tones of aqua and blue in the décor, this place stays true to its name.
 Known for their intense hot yoga classes and super-talented teachers, members here have a strong pride and loyalty to Blue — and you might too after a few classes.
 Our fave is the Ashtanga remix class on Thursday mornings — it’s unexpected (surprise sequences keep you guessing), challenging, and very rewarding.
 They also host some great fusion events like a Spinyasa series (it’s a bike and flow deal, if you couldn’t guess)!

 Known for their rejuvenating hot Vinyasa flow, this boutique studio is a Beverly Hills favorite.
 The garden is a beautiful space—minimalist and spacious—and sets the tone for the entire experience.
-Meanwhile, in the dimly lit studio, you’ll be focusing on your breath and your movement as the instructor navigates the room (often with quality form adjustments).
-Plus, sometimes there is a cute dog there to greet you.
-You may even catch the pup at the Friday happy hour class!
+Meanwhile, in the dimly lit studio, the focus is all on you and your movements on the mat.
+Zen out to the upbeat soundtrack that accompanies most classes and take some much needed "me" time.

 De-stress and increase your strength and flexibility at Detroit’s OG hot yoga studio in Midtown.
 But don’t expect to unroll your mat and flow through a basic Vinyasa class.
-Here, they focus on 26 and 2 Bikram yoga, which will take you through 26 asanas and two breathing exercises in a room heated to 95 degrees.
-Bring a yoga towel — you’re going to need it.
+Here, they focus on "26 & 2" series Bikram yoga, which will take you through 26 asanas and two breathing exercises in a room heated to 95 degrees over a 90-minute class.
+Bring a yoga towel — you’re going to need it at Bikram Yoga's classes.

 If an uplifting and supportive community, a variety of yoga and movement classes, and the opportunity to participate in mindful events and activities that will help you grow on a personal level sound right up your alley, then The Collective at True North in Woodbridge is your place.
-Not only do they offer yogis the opportunity to energize and and focus their minds and bodies, they also have an awesome co-working space where you can surround yourself with like-minded creatives.
-Drop in and reserve a desk for just $25.
+Hit up The Collective if you're looking for a full roster of mindful and slow flow classes that will restore your body and mind.

 Iyengar Yoga in Hamtramck takes the all-inclusive mindset to a whole new level.
 Looking for a class specifically for people of color?
 They’ve got you.
 Have a medical condition or injury that has prevented you from trying yoga in the past?
 Their special concerns class may be just what you need.
 They even offer classes on a sliding payment scale, so you can support the community when you’re able and be supported when you’re going through some stuff.